Mungchochak/CulturaMYTrip/README.md

 📁 JamAIBase Action Table examples: https://drive.google.com/drive/folders/1OG1UnPgKVYiIlXYmKLsZyj73nOqwMNpf?usp=sharing

 🚀 How to Run

+▶️ CulturaMyTrip (Java Desktop App)
+1. Clone the repository and install dependencies: https://github.com/Mungchochak/CulturaMYTrip.git
+2. Import into IntelliJ IDEA or other Java IDE
+3. Run Launcher.java in src/
+4. JavaFX UI will allow image input + cultural trip generation

+How Geocoding Works (Google Maps Integration)

+After generating a travel plan using CulturaMyTrip, users will see **Famous Attractions** as clickable location suggestions.
+When a user clicks on any of these locations:

+✅ The system automatically opens Google Maps in the browser
+✅ It uses geocoding (based on the location name or coordinates) to provide real-time directions
+✅ This helps tourists seamlessly transition from virtual recommendations to **real-world navigation**

+🔗 Example: Clicking on “Kampung Morten” will open its exact location in Google Maps for further exploration.

 ▶️ MyCulturaLens (Streamlit Web App)
 MyCulturaLens is deployed and ready to use here: